-- 5.6 Each cause for a complainant's expression of dissatisfaction (complaint type) within a complaint correspondence should be recorded in Section A. One complaint can be recorded in more than one category. - 5.7 Within Section A there is a pre-set list of complaint categories.
-The categories consist of 14 level 2 categories, which are further disaggregated into 75 level 3 categories.
-For example, one of the level 2 categories is on accessibility issues and has 18 sub-categories listed within level 3.
-There is also a row for praise (see paragraph 5.12).
+- 5.7 Each cause for a complainant's expression of dissatisfaction (complaint type) within a complaint correspondence should be recorded in Section A. One complaint can be recorded in more than one category.
+However, one complaint subject should only be recorded in one category.
+For example, a complaint about a lift being out of service should be recorded in the facilities and services under station guality.
+However, if the complaint related to disabled access, then it should instead be recorded in lack of accessible facilities. - 5.8 Within Section A there is a pre-set list of complaint categories.
+The categories consist of 14 level 2 categories, which are further disaggregated into 77 level 3 categories.
+For example, one of the level 2 categories is on accessibility issues and has 20 sub-categories listed within level 3.
+There is also a row for praise (see paragraph 5.13).